r3k4t/rktvirus/README.md

 <h6>Author : RKT </h6>

-Rktvirus  is a LINUX VIRUS.Its build on python program.It is a simple virus.Warning:It is an educational purpose.I am not responsible for your illegal activity.
+Rktvirus  is a LINUX VIRUS.Its build on python program.It is a simple virus.WARNING:It is an educational purpose.I am not responsible for your illegal activity.

 ### Setup ###